-Bond Discounts:
+Bond Discounts and Premiums:

-Bond discounts are amortized over the terms of the bonds using the straight-line method since the difference between this method and the effective interest method is not material to the financial statements.
-Bond discounts are presented as a reduction of the face amount of bonds payable.
+Bond discounts and premiums are amortized over the terms of the bonds using the straight-line method since the difference between this method and the effective interest method is not material to the financial statements.
+Bond discounts and premiums are presented as an adjustment to the face amount of bonds payable.